 01 of 12

 Construct a Fire Pit With Built-in Seating

 Typically when we think of outdoor seating, hardscaping is not top of mind.
 However, this DIY project by the duo behind the blog Charleston Crafted may change things.
 They created a cozy seating area consisting of a fire pit with built-in benches and planters using lumber and paver stones.
 The best part?
-Their project is assembled with construction adhesive, no messy mortar required.
-The result is fabulous outdoor nook perfect for roasting marshmallows on an open fire.Continue to 2 of 12 below.
+Their project is assembled with construction adhesive, no messy mortar is required.
+The result is a fabulous outdoor nook perfect for roasting marshmallows on an open fire.Continue to 2 of 12 below.

 02 of 12

 You may never want to step foot inside the house again during the summer with a semi-enclosed space like this one by Anne Michaelsen Design.
 The goal was to create an outdoor room tricked out with comforts usually found indoors.
 Plush weather-resistant seating and two small faux concrete tables carve out a place for four people to kick back and relax.
 When it is time to watch a movie, the seats can be turned to face the outdoor TV.Continue to 3 of 12 below.

 03 of 12

 Ariel Richardson, the founder of the interior design firm ASR Design, says her favorite type of outdoor furniture is all-weather wicker as shown above because it will last all year long and hold up to the elements.
 A dining set like this one she adds creates the perfect setting for lighthearted coffee chats or summer celebrations among friends.
 While having a place to sit is extremely important, the right light at night will set the mood.
 Richardson suggests hanging up string lights and then surrounding yourself with lanterns and candles.